 - Render cubed pork fat in a wok until golden brown and crispy, about 7 to 8 minutes.
 Leave about 4 tablespoons of lard in the wok.
 Spoon out the rest.
 Also remove the crackling and reserve them for garnishing.

 - Add garlic and saute for 30 seconds.
-Add sliced pork belly and shrimps.
+Add sliced pork belly and shrimp.
 Stir fry for 2 minutes.

 - Add noodles, sweet soy sauce, dark soy sauce, and 2 cups (480ml) reserved pork broth.
 Stir to get everything well mixed, about 3 minutes.